 Safe Living Accommodations

-For some patients, returning to an unhealthy environment can mean disaster.
+For some patients, returning to an unhealthy environment can be very difficult.
 It is important that patients discharge to living environments that support recovery.
 As families approach discharge plans, they should work to ensure that safe living accommodations are available immediately after treatment.